hujhax/austin-improv-wiki/Bad Boys.md

 **Bad Boys** is an improv troupe.

 ## Summary
 Bad Boys have been performing since July of 2010.
-Originally started as a [[The Cagematch]] troupe, the foursome decided to continue after the tournament was over.
+Originally started as a [[The Cagematch]] troupe, the foursome decided to continue after winning the tournament.
 They currently have an open ended run on Friday nights at [[ColdTowne Theater]].
 In late 2012 they added two members, bringing their total to six.

 ## Current Members
 * [[Adam Trabka]]